We are proud to be

 children's play area.

-past.
+varied past.
 In the 19th century coal was mined nearby.
-During World War II Druridge Bay was thought of as a possible
+During World War II Druridge Bay was thought of as a

-landing place for a German invasion and the anti-tank blocks and pill boxes that were constructed to defend our
+possible landing place for a German invasion and the anti-tank blocks and pill boxes that were constructed to

 The park is centred on a lake with surrounding meadows and woods which has been restored from an old

-holidays), activities, water sports, bird-watching, walks, orienteering and cycling.
-There are also a series of
+school holidays), activities, water sports, bird-watching, walks, orienteering and cycling.
+There are also a series

 Please click here to visit the website for Druridge Bay